hey-lokesh/smart-pkg/README.md

 **License: Custom Developer License – non-commercial use only.**

-# ⚡ smart-pkg
+# ⚡ pkgenie

+> A pkg casting magic just like genie.
 > The end of manual installs.
 > Just code.
 Save.
 Keep flowing.
 We handle the rest.

 ---

-## 🧠 Why smart-pkg?
+## 🧠 Why pkgenie?

 -At the beginning of your coding journey it helps the frustation of seeing error and to open separate terminal and run command .
 -Modern development moves fast — so why are you still manually installing packages?

-With `smart-pkg`, just write your imports and keep building.
+With `pkgenie`, just write your imports and keep building.
 No more context switching.
 No more `npm install`.
 The moment you save your file, we detect what you need and install it for you.